akschoolga-png/todo_cli/README.md

 -
 HOW TO USE

 Commands:

-    -add:     Add a new todo item
+  add:     Add a new todo item

-    -list:    List all todo items
+  list:    List all todo items

-    -done:    Mark a todo item as completed
+  done:    Mark a todo item as completed

-    -remove:  Remove an item
+  remove:  Remove an item

 Intructions:

-    -open todo_list file
+  open todo_list file

-    -build
+  build

-    -cargo run --<command>
+  cargo run --<command>

 Details:

-      -list saved as a hash map and then stored in a json file
+  list saved as a hash map and then stored in a json file

-      -see cargo.toml for dependencies
+  see cargo.toml for dependencies